verbb/snipcart-docs/docs/dev/events.md

 Receives [ShippingRateEvent](https://github.com/workingconcept/snipcart-craft-plugin/blob/master/src/events/ShippingRateEvent.php) with `order`, `package` and `rates` properties.

 Triggered before any custom shipping rates are returned to Snipcart so that they may be filtered or modified.
+You can also do validation and throw an error (for instance if no `rates` were returned) by setting the event's `isValid` property to `false` and optionally setting the `errors` property to an array of `['key' => 'error key', 'message' => 'error message']` associative arrays.

 ## Completed Order